pdong/epaper_templates/README.md

 1. Connect display to MCU.
 See [Hardware Setup](#hardware-setup) below for more information.
 1. Flash your MCU.
-   1. Use a pre-compiled binary from the [releases page](https://github.com/sidoh/epaper_templates/releases). **Make sure to select the file starting with `INITIALIZER_`**.
+   1. Use a pre-compiled binary from the [releases page](https://github.com/sidoh/epaper_templates/releases). **Make sure to select the file ending with `-full.bin`**.
 You can use [esptool](https://github.com/espressif/esptool) or the [ESP32 flash tool](https://www.espressif.com/en/support/download/other-tools).
 Example command:
       ```
-      esptool.py --chip esp32 --baud 460800 write_flash 0x1000 INITIALIZER_epaper_templates_esp32-v2.3.0.bin
+      esptool.py --chip esp32 --baud 460800 write_flash 0x1000 firmware-full.bin
       ```
    2. With PlatformIO: for example `pio run -e esp32 -t upload`.
-You will need to have [nodejs](https://nodejs.org/en/) installed in order to buidl the web assets.
+You will need to have [nodejs](https://nodejs.org/en/) installed in order to build the web assets.
 1. Setup WiFi.
 A setup AP will appear named `epaper_XXXXXX`.
 The default password is **waveshare**.
 1. Visit the Web UI to configure further.
 If you used custom pins, make sure to configure those.